What to Hide from Your Students: Attention-Guided Masked Image Modeling: Conclusion

-We are grateful to our colleague Shashanka Venkataramanan for his valuable contribution in certain experiments.
-This work was supported by computational time granted from GRNET in the Greek HPC facility ARIS under projects PR009017 and PR011004 and by the HPC resources of GENCI-IDRIS in France under the 2021 grant AD011012884.
-We also gratefully acknowledge the support of NVIDIA Corporation with the donation of NVIDIA GPU hardware.
+\paragraph{Acknowledgments.} We thank Shashanka Venkataramanan for his valuable contribution to certain experiments.
+This work was supported by computational time granted from GRNET in the Greek HPC facility ARIS under projects PR009017, PR011004 and PR012047 and by the HPC resources of GENCI-IDRIS in France under the 2021 grant AD011012884.
+NTUA thanks NVIDIA for the support with the donation of GPU hardware.
+This work has been supported by RAMONES and iToBos projects, funded by the EU Horizon 2020 research and innovation programme, under grants 101017808 and 965221, respectively.

 {A\arabic{equation}} {A\arabic{table}} {A\arabic{figure}}